 The Study Team developed the preliminary construction cost estimates for Inspection Plaza.
-The cost did not include the land or relocation costs, the environmental clean-up cost, and it assumed that the inspection plaza would be constructed approximately at existing grade.
+The cost estimate did not include property or relocation costs, the environmental clean-up cost.
+It was also assumed that the inspection plaza would be constructed approximately at existing grade.
 For Plaza C, the cost of relocating Keith Transformer Station was not included.
-At the Practical Alternatives stage, the cost of each plaza alternative is considered the same.
+The capacity and facilities to be provided at each Plaza alternative are the same; therefore, at the Practical Alternatives stage, the cost of each plaza alternative is considered the same.
 Refer to Table 4 below for the Preliminary Construction Cost Estimate of the Inspection Plaza: